 Because on-demand feeding is generally regarded as the best way to feed a newborn, it’s important to be able to recognize the signs of a hungry one.
 These may include:

-- Early signs: Opening his mouth, licking his lips, puckering his mouth, or turning his head ‘rooting’ for breast or bottle.
+- Early signs: Opening their mouth, licking their lips, puckering their mouth, or turning their head ‘rooting’ for breast or bottle.

-- Mid signs: Putting his fingers, fist or clothes in his mouth, sucking, restless movements, stretching, trying to lie in a ‘nursing’ position.
+- Mid signs: Putting their fingers, fist or clothes in their mouth, sucking, restless movements, stretching, trying to lie in a ‘nursing’ position.

 - Late signs: Frantic movements, crying.